steren/hl-engine-js/README.md

 A JavaScript module to play Half Life maps in the browser.

-This repository is based on [Xash3D](https://github.com/FWGS/xash3d-fwgs) a game engine aiming to provide compatibility with Half-Life Engine.
+It is based on [Xash3D](https://github.com/FWGS/xash3d-fwgs) a game engine aiming to provide compatibility with Half-Life Engine.

-It is currently based on an old JavaScript port [(Xash3D-Emscripten)](https://github.com/iCrazyBlaze/Xash3D-Emscripten).
+It is currently based on an old JavaScript port ([Xash3D-Emscripten](https://github.com/iCrazyBlaze/Xash3D-Emscripten)).
 The intent is to rebase it on a [newer WebAssembly build](https://github.com/FWGS/xash3d-fwgs/issues/1226) of [Xash3D](https://github.com/FWGS/xash3d-fwgs).

 ## Using the library